kvashenaya/Mobile-app-for-Smart-House/README.md

 5. Open a web page in the browser

 # React Native mobile application and Apollo server:
-1. command 'npm start' for the client
+1. commands 'npm i' and 'npm start' for the client
-2. command 'npm run dev' for the server
+2. commands 'npm i' and 'npm run dev' for the server

 The app (client side) consists of two pages: main and informational.
 On the main page, the user needs to be authorized using a fingerprint or password, (it is '123' in the code).